-- 1. PMO Directive (26.6.17) that Ministry of HRD shall immediately take up the mandatory fortification of the relevant food articles being provided through MDM. - 2.
-D.O. letter, Secretary, WCD was received regarding a joint initiative was taken by the M/O WCD of CA & PD and M/O H & FW on Fortification of the food items. - 3.
+- 1. PMO issued direction on 26.6.17 to Ministry of HRD for mandatory fortification of the relevant food items provided under MDM. - 2.
+Secretary, WCD informed MHRD about a joint initiative by the M/o WCD, M/o CA, Food & PD and M/o H & FW on Fortification of the food items. - 3.
 In the first instance it has been decided that 3 food items viz., double fortified salt, wheat flour, edible oil should be considered for mandatory fortification under ICDS & MDM.